Audiveris/audiveris/docs/_pages/ui_tools/add_relation.md

 ![](../assets/images/note_with_relations.png)

-You can visually check the relations when you select an Inter.
+We can visually check the relations when we select an Inter.
 The name of each relation is also displayed, provided that current zoom is high enough (>=2).